-If you suffer from migraine headaches, you know the feeling: sensitivity to light, fatigue, slight pressure building at the side of your head — the list goes on.
-The National Headache Foundation estimates that 37 million Americans suffer from migraines, which are more common than asthma, diabetes or congestive heart failure.
+If you experience migraine headaches, you know the feeling: sensitivity to light, fatigue, slight pressure building at the side of your head — the list goes on.
+The National Headache Foundation estimates that nearly 30 million Americans suffer from migraines, which are more common than asthma, diabetes or congestive heart failure.

-Dr. Eva Leonard, a Sharp Grossmont Hospital-affiliated doctor specializing in internal medicine, regularly treats migraine sufferers.
+Dr. Sangeetha Murthy, a Sharp Rees-Stealy Medical Group doctor specializing in internal medicine, regularly treats people with migraines.
 She answers these five frequently asked questions to provide a better understanding about this common, yet debilitating condition.

 1. What are the signs of a migraine?

-The classic signs of a migraine include a visual aura, nausea, vomiting and sensitivity to light and/or sound.
-However, 80 percent of cases occur without aura.
+The classic signs of a migraine include a visual aura, nausea, vomiting and sensitivity to light or sound.
+However, up to 20% percent of cases occur without aura.
 Auras are symptoms that come on less than an hour before the headache pain begins.
 They include visual, sensory, and speech and language auras, as well as motor, brainstem and retinal.
 Auras can last from five minutes to an hour, and may occur in succession.
 Symptoms are not permanent.

 Other non-aura symptoms that may precede a migraine attack by several days include fatigue, nausea, neck stiffness, blurred vision, yawning, pale appearance, sensitivity to light or sound, and trouble concentrating.
 Sinus symptoms are common in patients with migraine headaches, making differentiation between these two types of headache more difficult.

 Migraines can occur periodically and last from four to 72 hours, with symptoms, occurrences and severity varying with each individual.
 They affect one side of the head and often have a pulsating feeling.

 Migraine triggers vary with each individual, but most are associated with external factors, which may include:

 - Chemicals and preservatives found in food (such as aspartame) and beverages (including alcohol)